Real trace expansions: Settings and statements

-Here we state more completely the first part of the main result given in the introduction.
-The setting is as follows: \begin{setting} Let $M$ be a compact manifold of dimension $n\geq 2$.
+Here we complete the first part of the main result given in the introduction (Theorem \ref{thm_intro}).
+We consider two settings: a geometric one on a compact manifold, and a Euclidean one in an open subset of $\bR^n$.

+The manifold setting is as follows: \begin{setting} Let $M$ be a compact manifold of dimension $n\geq 2$.
 We consider an operator $\cL \in \Psi^{m_0}_{cl}(M)$ with positive order $m_0>0$ satisfying the following hypotheses: \begin{enumerate} \item We fix a smooth density on $M$ for which the operator $\cL$ is formally self-adjoint on $L^2(M)$: